k0ruy/.dotfiles/README.md

 # Showcase

-Some screenshots showing off the desktop and rice, as well as some custom features I wrote.
-Everything has to be *just right*.
-I am spending 8+ hours a day on this working, so it might as well be a nice experience.

-> ⚠️ &nbsp; Some of these are outdated, I will update them at a later stage.
+Some screenshots showing off the desktop and rice.

 <details>